KUNEKUNE PIGS AT CAMP SKIPPING PIG

 Be safe, not sorry !

 Every consideration must be made to ensure the safety of your pig.
 It is no different than a toddler in its ability to find trouble and danger.
 To avoid a needless and senseless tragedy, the pig's area must be securely fenced and "pig proofed".
 Take the time to thoroughly scour the pig's area for potential dangers and remove or securely fence around them.
-Think AHEAD to prevent an accident rather than try to react to one that has already occurred or be forced to live with the knowledge that you could have prevented a needless death or injury with just a little caution and preparation.
+Think AHEAD to prevent an accident rather than try to react to one that has already occurred or be forced to live with the knowledge that you could have prevented a needless death or injury with just a little caution, planning and preparation.

-Electrical cords can pose an electrocution or fire hazard.
-Never leave a cord where a curious pig might chew on it or become entangled in it.
-If a heat lamp is used, be sure it is high enough to prevent bedding from being piled too closely and that it can't burn the pig.
+Heat Lamps If a heat lamp is used, be sure it is high enough to prevent bedding from being piled too closely and that it can't burn the pig.
 Secure it well to avoid it accidently being knocked or pulled down by the pig.
+Securely wire a metal strainer or mesh to the shield of the heat lamp, close enough that should the bulb become loose from the base, it will be caught before falling into the bedding below.
 Be certain that nothing combustible is anywhere near the lamp.
 We often use a simple 100 watt light bulb rather than a more powerful 125 or 250 watt heat lamp.
 Quite frequently that alone provides enough supplemental heat without the use of the hotter bulbs, especially in the large wooden crates we use in the pig stalls.
-In the house beware of cords that may entangle the pig and cause a lamp to be pulled over.

 Check the pig's living quarters and fencing for splinters or protruding nails or wire that may cause an injury.
 Be sure fencing is secure enough to prevent escape by the pig or access gained by a predator.
 Also, in many areas, pet pigs are frequently stolen right out of the yard or pen and eaten!
 Be sure your pig is protected from human predators, too!
 Beware of people with evil intentions who may poison your pig because of a disagreement with you.
 Keep him in a safe area when you're not home to supervise.
 Check his lot for broken glass, nails, etc, especially on an older property.
-After 20+ years we still find broken glass, wire and nails that work their way out of the ground.
+After nearly 30 years we still find broken glass, wire and nails that work their way out of the ground.

 Check that there's nothing your pig can climb up on or fall into!
 Bradford's mother suffered a tragic, needless and terrible death when she climbed a pile of hay bales and fell headfirst into an empty barrel.
 Her owner was devastated when she finally found her.

-DOGS AND PIGS DON'T MIX !!
 THIS DIDN'T NEED TO HAPPEN !!!

 I have also had inquiries (many) near the beginning of the school year where ignorant youths (or older) look for a "mascot" for the football team.
 They're dismissed with little discussion.
 No responsible breeder would even talk to them.
 The same rescue with the potbelly disfigured by a dog also had a sad little pig who was tortured by college students.
 Her ears were cut off and she was burned.
 Perhaps when those students reach their final destination, the same will be done to them.
 One can only hope.